 A role consists of privileges that pair resources with allowed operations.
-Each privilege is defined

-  directly in the role or inherited from another role.
+Each privilege is specified explicitly in the role or inherited from another role or both.

 A user assigned a role receives all the privileges of that role.
-The user can have multiple roles

-  and can have different roles on different databases.
+The user can have multiple roles and can have different roles on different databases.

 A privilege consists of a specified resource and the actions permitted on the resource.